Ideal if you yearn for a short, but memorable, getaway to experience the extremes of Madagascar.

 After breakfast drive back to Fort Dauphin to board a flight back to Antananarivo.
 Upon arrival in Antananarivo, transfer to your hotel and the rest of the day is at leisure.

-- Duration inc. flights from/to UK: 12 days
+Duration and price including flights from/to UK: 12 daysfrom £4,245 pp

 The Masoala Peninsula supports the largest area of lowland rainforest in Madagascar, and the greatest number of species.
 The mountain and valley cloaked primary forest borders the Bay of Antongil and is home to several rare birds and the last refuge of the red-ruffed lemur, one of the country's largest primates.